Customizing your Testkube On-Prem Installation

 Organization Management

-By default, Testkube will automatically add users to the default organizations when they get invited.
-You can change the bootstrap configuration to change this behaviour programmatically.
+By default, Testkube will automatically add new users as members to the default Organizations when they get invited.
+You can change the bootstrap configuration to change this behavior programmatically.

 The simplified configuration is as follows.
-It creates a default org and environment and users will automatically join as admin:
+It creates a default org and environment and new users will automatically join as admin members:

 testkube-cloud-api: